platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 If that file has changed, it gets reloaded and re-cached.
 This allows to support apps that generate compiled PHP code from user configuration.

-If you know your code isn't going to change outside a new deploy, you can disable that check and get a small performance improvement.
+If you know your code isn't going to change outside a new deployment, you can disable that check and get a small performance improvement.

 Timestamp validation can be disabled by adding the following variable to your [app configuration](../../create-apps/_index.md):